swiftlang/repo-templates/CONTRIBUTING-custom.md

 *Explain key steps for setting up the developer's environment to get started.
 You can also refer to the README if that has this information.*

 #### Good First Issues
 *If your repo uses good first issues or help wanted indicate that here with basic definitions or link to the main contributing guide defintions.
-Explain or list how to find good first issues and claify if there is a label that can help locate these.*
+Explain or list how to find good first issues and clarify if there is a label that can help locate these.*

 #### Issues
 *Insert instructions guiding contributors on how to triage for issues and include information about issue labels if relevant.*
+#### Proposing Features
+*Include specific instructions for how contributors could raise a Feature Request.*

 ### Submitting Issues and Pull Requests
 *Add or change this section ONLY if different than swift.org/contributing*

 #### PR Style Guide or Format
 *Provide specific guildelines on style and formatting.
 Indicate convention for comments and documentation.
+Feel free to also refer to specific documents outlining this information as well, as some repositories might even have a style guide markdown file.
 Specifiy if there an expected way to write commit messages.*

 #### Build
 *Insert instructions here on how to build.*